UzL-ITS/pethmr.github.io/about.md

 systems.
 Furthermore, the capabilities of the system will be implemented beyond field studies through a demonstrator development.

-In the context of this demonstrator, as explained in the section "Topic and Objectives of the PeT-HMR Project", we focus on automated verification of (web) applications with REST interfaces in the HTTP(S) protocol.
+In the context of this demonstrator we focus on automated verification of (web) applications with REST interfaces in the HTTP(S) protocol.
 These already play a larger role in the market today and will most likely expand this share in the future.
 Microservice architectures with HTTP(S) interfaces are particularly